AnonymousPenguins/Proj-batchmain/README.md

 Currently only the following users are able to use the application:
 KON0013
 JEG0001

+By subscription:
+SIM0036 LIM0017
 ----
 # Changelog

+24 APRIL 2017;

+**UPDATED TO preRTM 2.0.x** NOT READY FOR RTM

+-Added first run welcome message to accept EULA, once only

+-Added ability to export final scores to txt on desktop

+-Performance improvements and bug fixes

 30 MARCH 2017;
 **UPDATED TO preRTM 1.9.20170330**